Contrast-Security-OSS/docs/content/installation/ruby/RubyMuslC.md

 ## Reinstallation

-### Single Gem Reinstall
+### Reinstall a single gem

-The least invasive option is to reinstall the Contrast gem.
+The least invasive option is to reinstall a single gem.
 After installing the Contrast gem, uninstall its dependency and re-install using the `ruby` platform flag.

 ```
 gem uninstall -I google-protobuf
 gem install google-protobuf --version=3.7.1 --platform=ruby
 ```

-### Full Platform Reinstall
+### Reinstall full platform

 If the single gem installation doesn't work, you may also try to reinstall all gems under the Ruby platform.